GIScience/sketch-map-tool/docs/configuration.md

 ## Required Configuration

-Except of the API token (`SMT-NEPTUNE-API-TOKEN`) for neptune.ai all configuration values come with defaults for development purposes.
+Except of the API token (`SMT_NEPTUNE_API_TOKEN`) for neptune.ai all configuration values come with defaults for development purposes.
 Please make sure to configure the API token for your environment.